apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 the spatial discretization are found in :cite:`Hunke02`

 On the C grid, however, a finite difference approach is used for the spatial discretization.
 The C grid discretization is based on :cite:`Bouillon09`, :cite:`Bouillon13` and :cite:`Kimmritz16`.

+There are different approaches in the CICE code for representing sea ice rheology and for solving the sea ice momentum equation: the viscous-plastic (VP) rheology :cite:`Hibler79` with an implicit method, the elastic-viscous-plastic (EVP) :cite:`Hunke97` model which represents a modification of the VP model, the revised EVP (rEVP) approach :cite:`Lemieux12,Bouillon13` and the elastic-anisotropic-plastic (EAP) model which explicitly accounts for the sub-continuum anisotropy of the sea ice cover :cite:`Wilchinsky06,Weiss09`.
+If ``kdyn`` = 1 in the namelist then the EVP model is used (module **ice\_dyn\_evp.F90**), while ``kdyn`` = 2 is associated with the EAP model (**ice\_dyn\_eap.F90**), and ``kdyn`` = 3 is associated with the VP model (**ice\_dyn\_vp.F90**).
+The rEVP approach can be used by setting ``kdyn`` = 1 and  ``revised_evp`` = true in the namelist.

+At times scales associated with the wind forcing, the EVP model reduces to the VP model while the EAP model reduces to the anisotropic rheology described in detail in :cite:`Wilchinsky06,Tsamados13`.
+At shorter time scales the adjustment process takes place in both models by a numerically more efficient elastic wave mechanism.
+While retaining the essential physics, this elastic wave modification leads to a fully explicit numerical scheme which greatly improves the model’s computational efficiency.
+The rEVP is also a fully explicit scheme which by construction should lead to the VP solution.

+The EVP sea ice dynamics model is thoroughly documented in :cite:`Hunke97`, :cite:`Hunke01`,
+:cite:`Hunke02` and :cite:`Hunke03` and the EAP
+dynamics in :cite:`Tsamados13`.
+Simulation results and performance of the EVP and EAP models have been compared with the VP model and with each other in realistic simulations of the Arctic respectively in :cite:`Hunke99` and :cite:`Tsamados13`.

+The EVP numerical
+implementation in this code release is that of :cite:`Hunke02` and :cite:`Hunke03`, with revisions to the numerical solver as in :cite:`Bouillon13`.
+Details about the rEVP solver can be found in  :cite:`Lemieux12`, :cite:`Bouillon13`, :cite:`Kimmritz15` and :cite:`Koldunov19`.
+The implementation of the EAP sea ice dynamics into CICE is described in detail in :cite:`Tsamados13`.

+The VP solver implementation mostly follows :cite:`Lemieux08`, with FGMRES :cite:`Saad93` as the linear solver and GMRES as the preconditioner.
+Note that the VP solver has not yet been tested on the ``tx1`` grid or with threading enabled.

+The EVP, rEVP, EAP and VP approaches are all available with the B grid.
+However, at the moment, only the EVP and rEVP schemes are possible with the C grid.

+Here we summarize the equations and direct the reader to the above references for details.

 .. _momentumTS: